-Red Zinfandel wine is considered California’s flagship grape.
+Red Zinfandel wine is considered California’s flagship grape, and I am a fan.
 It is known for its unique, Jammy fruit flavor, which is complemented by hints of pepper and spice.
 Zinfandel grapes are cultivated in over 12% of California’s vineyards, leading to a style of ripe red wine with one of the highest alcohol contents in the market, ranging from 14% to 17%.
 This high alcohol content is a result of California’s hot, sunny days.

 Zinfandel grows its best around California’s Central Coast and throughout Sonoma County.
 Dry Creek Valley in northern Sonoma is a premium wine-growing region that produces some world-class Zinfandel with some of the oldest vines around the state.
 The vines are at least 50 to 75 years old, and their intensity and flavors are more significant than younger wines.